donfreiday/learnOpenGL/readme.md

 We'll create a C++ macro, GLCall, which we can wrap around any OpenGL function calls to log errors, note file and line of code, and trigger a debug breakpoint.
 Cool!

+***

+### 07 - Uniforms

+Uniforms are a way to transfer data from the CPU to shaders.
+Another way to do this would be through vertex buffers.
+Uniforms are set per draw i.e. before draw call, whereas attributes in vertex buffers are set per vertex.
+In this lesson we use a uniform to send color data to our fragment shader and animate our rectangle color.
+Also introduced is vsync with glfwSwapInterval(1).